-Alibaba is the largest E-commerce player in China with an overall online shopping market share of 80%.
+Alibaba is the largest e-commerce player in China with an overall online shopping market share of over 70%.

-Alibaba is the online marketplace leader in China and is 15x larger than its nearest competitor.
+Alibaba is the online marketplace leader in China and is over five times larger than its nearest competitor.
 It has sustainable competitive advantages through its extensive network and scale.
 Alibaba is also a major beneficiary of strong online shopping growth in China due to continued urbanisation, increasing incomes and a poor physical retail infrastructure in many Chinese cities.
-Alibaba is expected to grow in excess of 25% per annum over the next five years.
+Alibaba is expected to grow in excess of 25% per annum over the next few years.

 Alphabet is the holding company which owns the world's leading internet search provider, Google.
 Google is the world's most visited website and the largest global advertising platform by advertising revenue.

 Alphabet has wide moats arising from its dominant position in online search, significant intellectual property and a strong brand.
 We believe Alphabet is well-positioned to grow strongly as global advertising budgets gradually shift away from television to digital formats.

 Amazon is the dominant e-commerce platform in the Western Hemisphere.
 Alongside the e-commerce platform, the company offers marketing services to vendors and subscriptions to customers, which includes everything from free shipping to music and video.
 Amazon’s AWS (Amazon Web Services) business is the largest global cloud computing platform, helping clients with data storage and computing power.

 Amazon.com sits at the crossroads of powerful megatrends.
 These include growth in e-commerce, migration of advertising spend online and the increasing adoption of public cloud.
 The company has significant scale and network advantages.
 With a long growth runway, Amazon is in a prime position to monetise these opportunities.